 General questions regarding the school may be directed to the Office Manager or school office.

-All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsAZ.org or (602) 396-7574.
+All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at Programs.chandler@greathearts.org or (602) 396-7574.

 GREAT HEARTS CEO AND MANAGEMENT TEAM